LG LFX25961AL refrigerator woes

 After tons of testing and looking at wiring diagrams that were just…wrong, I finally got time to get out the multimeter and test every lead from the top of the fridge (in the door) to every connector in the freezer.

 Well, unfortunately I found that the neutral wire wasn’t connecting to the top of the fridge.
 No obvious damage anywhere that I could see.
-Probably in the door, which would be impossible to repair.
+Probably in the door, which would be impossible to repair as it’s likely foamed in.

-With basically no other option, I ran a new neutral from the top of the fridge to the relay board.
+With basically no other options, I ran a new neutral (standard 18AWG) from the top of the fridge to the relay board.
 It’s not pretty but…everything works.
+I had to splice the wire in, because the icemaker I believe is the first visit on the chain.